isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Dynamic helps static: Offer a generic, comfortable, statically bound interface, but internally dispatch dynamically, so you offer a uniform object layout.
-Examples include type erasure as with `std::shared_ptr`'s deleter.
-(But [don't overuse type erasure](#Rt-erasure).)
+Examples include type erasure as with `std::shared_ptr`'s deleter (but [don't overuse type erasure](#Rt-erasure)).

 ##### Note